Non-smoothable curve singularities: Preliminaries

 \subsubsection{Monomial curves}

-Let $\S=\langle a_1,\dots,a_n\rangle$ be a numerical semigroup.
+Let $\S=\langle a_1,\dots,a_n\rangle$ be a numerical semigroup (for the general theory of numerical semigroups, see the book \cite{RG}).
 The semigroup ring $\k[\S]$ can be identified with the ring $\oplus_{a\in S} \k t^a$, a ring generated by monomials.
 The curve $C_\S=\Spec \k[\S]$ is the associated monomial curve.
-The complement $\N-\S$ is the set $\L$ of gaps.
+The complement $\N\setminus \S=:\L$ is the set of gaps.
 The number of gaps is called the genus of the semigroup.
 It is equal to $g=\delta$ of the associated monomial curve.
 The largest gap is called the Frobenius number $F(\S)$ and $c=F(\S)+1$ is the conductor: the element $t^c$ generates the conductor ideal of $\k[\S]$.

 The dualising module $\omega$ is easy to describe.
 It contains $\overline \Omega$ and $\omega/\overline\Omega$ is the vector space generated by the differentials $\frac {dt}{t^{\ell+1}}$, $\ell\in\L$.
 The type of the curve is the number of generators of $\omega$, which is the number of gaps $\ell$ such that $\ell+n\in \S$ whenever whenever $n\in \S\setminus 0$.